4 Proven Ways to Squash Your Anxiety

 We all get stressed from time to time.
-But sometimes the stress can get overwhelming and build into some serious anxiety.
+But just how much stress is normal for the average guy?
+We're all just walking through this life, doing the best we can.
+Sometimes, the stress can get overwhelming and build into some serious anxiety.
 The kind that can quickly derail your creativity and productivity at work.
-That kind of self-sabotage can be downright crippling and traumatic.
+That type of self-sabotage can be downright crippling and traumatic.
+And if left unchecked, it could lead to actual anxiety attacks—dizziness, a racing heart, and nausea so intense that you might end up avoiding socializing in public places like bars and restaurants.
 So how can you beat back the demons and learn to relax and squash your fears?
-Follow these expert-backed tips to calm your nerves and quiet your mind in a matter of minutes.
+Follow these expert-backed tips to calm your nerves and quiet your mind.
+Best off, they tend to work in just a matter of minutes.

 It's the first thing someone tells you to do, but for good reason.
 Deep breathing allows the brain to receive a quick, extra dose of oxygen.
 “When your body is anxious, the balance of oxygen and carbon dioxide is off,” says Daniel Smith, author of the acclaimed Monkey Mind: A Memoir of Anxiety.
 He suggests breathing in through your nose for four counts, then exhaling slowly through your mouth for six counts.
 “That balances the gaps in your bloodstream to help you relax.”